tokland/youtube-upload/README.md

 Introduction
 ============

-_Youtube-upload_ is a command line Python script that uploads videos to Youtube (it should work on any platform -GNU/Linux, BSD, OS X, Windows, ...- that runs Python) using theYoutube [APIv3](https://developers.google.com/youtube/v3/).
+Command-line script to upload videos to Youtube using theYoutube [APIv3](https://developers.google.com/youtube/v3/).
+It should work on any platform (GNU/Linux, BSD, OS X, Windows, ...) that runs Python.

 Dependencies
 ============